iagocanalejas/regatas/README.md

 #                         gender filter.
 #   -ca CATEGORY, --category CATEGORY
 #                         category filter.
+#   --check-participants
+#                         checks if the number of participants matches.
 #   --force-gender
 #                         forces the gender to match.
 #   --force-category